SafenM/rlImGui-CMake/README.md

 # Forked to use CMake

-This forked [from here](https://github.com/raylib-extras/rlImGui) for my convenience, it lacks examples and I replaced Premake with CMake.
+It's forked [from here](https://github.com/raylib-extras/rlImGui) for my convenience, it lacks examples and I replaced Premake with CMake.

 # Building